jmptrader/pubsubsql.github.io/get-started/getting-started-on-linux.md

 # Running the latest release

-Latest release for **Linux, Windows and OSX** is available [https://github.com/pubsubsql/pubsubsql/releases/tag/v1.2.0](here) or just follow the instructions here:
+Latest release for **Linux, Windows and OSX** is available for [download here](https://github.com/pubsubsql/pubsubsql/releases/tag/v1.2.0) or just follow the instructions here:

 ### OS X
 ``` bash